ThilotoSanchez/Guessing-Game/README.md

 # Guessing-Game

 Welcome to the guessing game.
 It's my first piece of self written python code that's not a Machine Learning Jupyter Notebook in Kaggle.
 So feedback is more than welcome.
+The inspiration for the structure came from a blog.
+Unfortunately, I don't recall the name.
+In case I'll find it, I'll of course share it with you guys.

 **Goal of this guessing game**: Guess a random number between 0 and 10.